-ne AAA Board of Directors is authorized to purchase catastrophe insurance for member schools using the funds available in the Catastrophe Insurance Fund.
-If sufficient funds are not available to pay 100% the cost, schools may be billed on a pro-rata share for the balance. j % of
+The AAA Board of Directors is authorized to purchase catastrophe insurance for member schools using the funds available in the Catastrophe Insurance Fund.
+If sufficient funds are not available to pay 100% of the cost, schools may be billed on a pro-rata share for the balance.